Formation of paired phases of bosons and their excitations in a square lattice: Model and method

-The order parameters introduced in the mean field Hamiltonian can be obtained self-consistently at finite temperatures using the above description.

-Under single-site MF approximation, the inter-site correlations are neglected, which can be implemented in a systematic manner using the cluster mean field (CMF) approach, which we describe in the next section.
+Under single-site MF approximation, the inter-site correlations are neglected, which can be implemented in a systematic manner using the cluster mean field (CMF) approach, as described in the next section.